Local Area Information

 There is plenty to see in Weardale and the surrounding area.
 The nearest local villages are Frosterley (2 miles away) and the villages of Stanhope and Wolsingham are about 5 miles away.

-PLACES TO VISIT IN WEARDALE - all distances are approximate.
+PLACES TO VISIT IN WEARDALE - All distances are approximate

 Bollihope